ferrettigs/ferrettigs.github.io/03-Publications.md

 Journal Articles and Book Chapters
 ----------------------------------

+ - Leone, A., Puncher, G.N., **Ferretti, F** et al. Origin of the Mediterranean Great White Shark population.
+Accepted in __*Journal of Biogeography*__.

+ - Moro, S., Jona-Lasinio, G., Block, B., Micheli, F., De Leo, G., Bottaro, M., Scacco, U., Serena, F. and **Ferretti, F.** Patterns of abundance and distribution of the white shark in the Mediterranean Sea.
+Accepted in __*Fish and Fisheries*__.

+ - Bargnesi, F., Gridelli, S., Cerrano, C., and **Ferretti, F.** 2019.
+Reconstructing the history and ecology of the sand tiger shark (Carcharias taurus) in the Mediterranean Sea.
+Accepted in __*Aquatic Conservation: Marine and Freshwater Ecosystems*__.

+ - Bargnesi, F., Lucrezi, S. and **Ferretti, F.** 2019.
+Opportunities from citizen science for shark conservation, with a focus on the Mediterranean Sea.
+Accepted in __*European Journal of Zoology*__.

 - Novaglio, C., A.D.M.
 Smith, S. Frusher, **F. Ferretti**.
 2019.
 Identifying historical changes at the onset of exploitation to improve understanding of fishing impacts.
 Accepted in __*Aquatic Conservation: Marine and Freshwater Ecosystems*__.

-- Dunn, D., Harrison, A., Curtice, C., Ferretti, F. et al. 2019.
-Global ocean governance requires actionable knowledge on migratory connectivity.
-Proceedings of the Royal Society of London, B. https://doi.org/10.1098/rspb.2019.1472
+- Dunn, D., Harrison, A., Curtice, C., **Ferretti, F.** et al. 2019.
+The importance of migratory connectivity for global ocean policy. __*Proceedings of the Royal Society of London, B.*__ https://doi.org/10.1098/rspb.2019.1472 [View publication](https://royalsocietypublishing.org/doi/10.1098/rspb.2019.1472)

 - Queiroz, N., Humphries, N.E., Couto, A., Vedor, M., da Costa, I., Sequeira, A.M.M., Mucientes, G., Santos, A.M.,... **Ferretti, F.**... and Sims, D.W.
 2019.
 Global spatial risk assessment of sharks under the footprint of fisheries. __*Nature*__, doi: 10.1038/s41586-019-1444-4